A Guide To Coloured Stone Engagement Rings

-Coloured diamonds differ to the popular white diamonds, in that they are graded and valued on the intensity of their colour.
+Coloured diamonds differ from the popular white diamonds, in that they are graded and valued on the intensity of their colour.
 This is the opposite of white diamonds, which are graded on their lack of colour.

 Fancy coloured diamonds come in many colours from yellows to blues and greens to stunning champagne and cognac.
 The most sought after are pink diamonds, in particular, Australia’s own Argyle pink diamonds.
 One of the world’s most expensive diamonds is the Pink Star, formerly known as the Steinmetz Diamond.
 An incredible 59.6ct fancy vivid pink diamond said to be worth $72 million.

 Here are a few of Larsen Jewellery’s favourite fancy coloured celebrity engagement rings:

 1. Heidi Klum received an amazing 10ct fancy yellow diamond from Seal.
 The beautiful stone is set in a yellow gold ring.

 2. We have mentioned Blake Lively’s ring several times before in our blogs as one of our favourite celebrity engagement rings.
 So it is no surprise that Blake’s Fancy Light Pink Oval Diamond ring has made the cut (pun intended).

 3. Kristen Bell received an amazing Art Deco-inspired ring featuring a beautiful 3ct, peachy-brown diamond.

 4. It’s no surprise that Carrie Bradshaw started a huge trend on this list.
 In the final series of Sex and the City, Big proposed with a dramatic 5ct, round black diamond.